Keloid scar; Scar - keloid

 Your doctor will look at your skin to see if you have a keloid.
 A skin biopsy may be done to rule out other types of skin growths (tumors).

-Keloids often do not need treatment.
+Keloids often DO NOT need treatment.
 If the keloid bothers you, these things can be done to reduce the size:

-Sometimes these treatments cause the keloid scar to become larger.
+These treatments, especially surgery, sometimes cause the keloid scar to become larger.

 Keloids usually are not harmful to your health, but they may affect how you look.
-Sometimes they become smaller, flatter, and less noticeable over time.

 Call your health care provider if: